-After the issuance of the County's General Obligation Refunding Bonds, Series 2024B, it is estimated that the County will have \$1,402,390,000 aggregate principal amount of unissued general obligation bonds that have been approved by the voters at referenda held in the County in years 2016 through 2023.
+After the issuance of the Bonds, it is estimated that the County will have \$1,402,390,000 aggregate principal amount of unissued general obligation bonds that have been approved by the voters at referenda held in the County in years 2016 through 2023.
 In accordance with the FY 2025 - FY 2030 Capital Improvement Program, the County expects over such six-year period, subject to market conditions, to issue \$1,950,687,271 aggregate principal amount of general obligation debt and undertake \$339,845,318 of other debt financing.